 In order to answer research questions RQ2 and RQ3 we also collected a set of constraints and bug traces for each application.
 Constraints denote precedence relationships between event sequences.
-For example, a constraint of the form (Formatter|format::close) means the close event can only be preceded by either the Formatter or format event.
-They describe sub-machines from a gold standard model2.
+For example, a constraint of the form

+(Formatter|format::close) means the close event can only be preceded by either the Formatter or format event.
 If it is possible to construct an event sequence from a model where close is preceded by any other event, e.g. println, we consider the model to violate that constraint.
 The set of precedence constraints for the test subjects were extracted from the real application through manual code-inspection and domain knowledge.

 We created the set of bug traces by examining bug reports from the application's bug repositories.
-A bug trace has the form $\langle close, println, format \rangle$ and denotes a sequence of events that lead to an error state in the real application.
-Thus, if a model accepts a bug trace, it is possible to generate a fault revealing abstract test case from the model.
+A bug trace has the form close, println, format).
+If a model accepts a bug trace, it is possible to generate a fault revealing abstract test case from the model.
 Since the ultimate goal of testing is to find bugs, models that are able to reveal more bugs should be preferred over models that fail to reveal (known) bugs.
 This is akin to mutation testing, where the ability of a test suite to find seeded bugs is used as an indicator of its ability to find unknown bugs in the future.